 This car with its V12 engine and heavier front end was equipped with power steering as standard.
 It allowed Jaguar to fit a larger tyre without having to worry about making the steering heavy and unmanageable at low speeds.
 (It is a mistake to fit these fatter less communicative tyres to an earlier car without such assistance).

-205/70VR15 Michelin XWX: Superb tyre, fitted to all the European supercars of the day.
+- 205/70VR15 Michelin XWX: Superb tyre, fitted to all the European supercars of the day.
 This tyre had the highest speed rating available in period.
-The XWX is also renouned for its longevity.
+The XWX is also renowned for its longevity.